ashishsaranshakya/ashishsaranshakya/README.md

 ## About Me
 Hi, I am Ashish
 - I am an undergraduate from India pursuing Bachelor's in Computer Science.
+- I recently participated in a mobile application development competition focused sustainability and made <a href="https://github.com/ashishsaranshakya/Waste-Management">WasteLess</a> and app for Sustainable Waste Management
+- I contribute to an open source android application <a href="https://github.com/therealsujitk/android-vtop-chennai">VIT Student</a>, an application made for students of my college.
 - I’m currently working on <a href="https://github.com/ashishsaranshakya/Battery-Manager">Battery Manager</a> (Hobby Project)
-- I contribute to an open source <a href="https://github.com/therealsujitk/android-vtop-chennai">android application</a> made for students of my college.
-- I’m currently learning Web development
+- I’m currently learning node.js and React.js
 - I’m looking to collaborate on Android projects
 <!--- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->